xch89820/backbone-observe/README.md

     </script>

 ## What's difference?
-If you use **Backbone.Observe** to make up your application, every thing are same as the basal model of Backbone except the changing of value is an "asynchronous" processing and the events trigger are not in order to because the Object.observer.
+If you use **Backbone.Observe** to make up your application, every thing are same as the basal model of Backbone except the changing of value is an "asynchronous" processing and the events trigger are not in order to because the Object.observe.
 It means that you can not expect the value has changed after you invoke the `set` or `unset` function.
 Here is an example:

     var a = new Backbone.Observe.model({id: 'id', foo: 1, bar: 2, baz: 3});